Guaranteed Recovery of Planted Cliques and Dense Subgraphs by Convex Relaxation: The Densest -Subgraph Problem

-by replacing $\rank$ and $\|\cdot\|_0$ with their convex envelopes, the nuclear norm $\|\cdot\|_*$ and the $\ell_1$ norm $\|\cdot\|_1$, relaxing the binary constraints on the entries of $X$ to the corresponding box constraints, and ignoring the symmetry constraints on $X$ and $Y$.
-Here $\|Y\|_1$ denotes the $\ell_1$ norm of the vectorization of $Y$: $ \|Y\|_1 := \sum_{i\in V} \sum_{j\in V} |Y_{ij}|. $ Note that $\|Y\|_0 = \|Y\|_1$ for the proposed choice of $Y$ given by \eqref{eq: proposed Y}, although this equality clearly does not hold in general.
 Our relaxation mirrors that proposed by Chandrasekaran et al.~\cite{chandrasekaran2009rank} for robust principal component analysis.
 Given matrix $M\in \R^{m\times n}$, the Robust PCA problem seeks a decomposition of the form $M = L + S$ where $L \in \R^{m\times n}$ has low rank and $S \in \R^{m\times n}$ is sparse.
 In \cite{chandrasekaran2009rank}, Chandrasekaran et al.~establish that such a decomposition can be obtained by solving the convex problem $ \min \{ \|L\|_* + \|S\|_1: M = L+ S \} $ under certain assumptions on the input matrix $M$.
-Several recent papers \cite{candes2009robust, doan2010finding, chen2011low, oymak2011finding, jalali2011clustering, chen2012clustering} have extended this result to obtain conditions on the input matrix $M$ ensuring perfect decomposition under partial observation of $M$ and other linear constraints.
-Although these conditions do not translate immediately to our formulation for the densest $k$-subgraph problem and its relaxation, we will establish analogous exact recovery guarantees.
+Several recent papers \cite{candes2009robust,doan2010finding,chen2011low,oymak2011finding,jalali2011clustering,chen2012clustering} have extended this result to obtain conditions on the input matrix $M$ ensuring perfect decomposition under partial observation of $M$ and other linear constraints.
+These results can be thought of as generalizations of the results of \cite{recht2010guaranteed}, which established conditions under which a low-rank matrix can recovered from linear samples of its entries and an appropriate nuclear norm minimization; this result, in turn, generalizes those of \cite{Gilbert,Donoho,CandesRombergTao} establishing that the sparsest solution of some sets of linear equations can be recovered using relaxation of vector cardinality to the vector $\ell_1$ norm.
+These recovery guarantees rely on the fact that the linear sampling operators sample roughly equal amounts of information from each entry of the matrix or vector, often stated in the form of a restricted isometry or incoherence property.
+Unfortunately, if the graph $G$ contains a large clique or dense subgraph then the linear adjacency constraints in \eqref{eq: dks relaxation} will ignore the block of $A_G$ indexed by this dense subgraph; therefore, we can always construct graphs where \eqref{eq: dks relaxation} fails to satisfy the restricted isometry property.
+Although these recovery guarantees do not translate immediately to our formulation for the densest $k$-subgraph problem and its relaxation, we will establish analogous conditions ensuring exact recovery of the densest $k$-subgraph of $G$ from \eqref{eq: dks relaxation} under certain conditions on $G$.